Yanbo-Zhu/JavaSE_HanShunPing/210_Anwendungssystem/210_01_Vorlesung/210_01_01_EnterpriseProgramming_AnnotationAndReflection.md

 ![[Pasted image 20250506161914.png]]

-- How can we specify the annotation target (i.e., whether it works for classes or methods or …)?
+- How can we specify the annotation target (i.e., whether it works for classes or methods or …)? wo darf ich meine Selbstgebaute Annotation hinschreiben

 ==@Target is an annotation for annotating definitions of annotation types.
 It restricts the kind of element the annotation can be used on, i.e., where in the source code an annotation can be written.==

 It expects a single parameter of the ElementType enum describing said target:
 - ANNOTATION_TYPE : Other annotations
 - CONSTRUCTOR : Constructor declarations
-- FIELD : Variable declarations in a class or object
+- FIELD : Variable declarations in a class or object   (证明这个 annotation 是下载 某个class 的 variable ,不是  method 上面的 )
 - LOCAL_VARIABLE : Local variable declarations in a function
 - METHOD : Method declarations
 - PACKAGE: Package declarations